adrianRoman24/Web-Client-REST-API/README.txt

 	General description:

-    The application consists in the implementation of a client type application interacts with a server.
+    The application consists of the implementation of a client type application interacts with a server.
 Communication between the two is done through routes HTTP.
 The server can receive different commands, and the purpose of the client is to take these commands from the user, to put the data entered